mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/guides/OPERATIONS.md

 ./ops/pdsadmin.sh create-invite-code
 ```

-### Use the Bluesky app with your PDS
+### Log into the Bluesky app

 You can use the Bluesky app to connect to your PDS.
-When logging in through the app, enter the URL of your PDS (e.g. `https://pds.example.com/`)
+When logging in through the app, select 'Custom' hosting provider,
+and enter the domain name of your PDS (e.g. `pds.example.com`).

+If you get "Invalid handle" when viewing your profile on Bluesky,
+use [Bluesky Debug](https://bsky-debug.app/handle) to check if
+your PDS is verifying the handle correctly.